Sign In with Spotify

 The song marked Can's first recorded use of drum machine, an unusual feature in popular music at the time.
 Schmidt told Uncut magazine: "It was the first one, certainly in Germany, nobody had heard this kind of sound, that was one of the things that this funny director was so… For him that was so unusual, commercial, and yeah, I don't remember any peace at that time using a drum machine, especially using it rhythmically in this weird fashion."
 Drummer Jaki Liebezeit added: "I don't mind drum machines.
 To make a synthetic attempt to have a real drum there, that idea I don't like so much.
 'Spoon' was the biggest hit we had in Germany, and that sound was one of the first rhythm boxes, a Farfisa rhythm box.
 It could play bossa nova, tango, jazz, waltz, all kinds of dance rhythms, and you could also press down all the buttons at the same time and get that mixture of everything.
 It was fun – we didn't take it too seriously."

-Key, BPM (tempo) and time signature of Spoon.
+Key, mode, time signature and tempo of Spoon.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.